Contrast-Security-OSS/DeveloperLearnGuide/docs/Hibernate Injection.md

 find (3 versions)
 iterate (3 versions)
 ```

-you should replace their use with the replacement method recommended in the [documentation](https://docs.jboss.org/hibernate/orm/3.5/javadoc/org/hibernate/classic/Session.html) for this deprecated interface{{/link}}, and then make sure your use of the replacement method is safe from Hibernate injection.
+you should replace their use with the replacement method recommended in the [documentation](https://docs.jboss.org/hibernate/orm/3.5/javadoc/org/hibernate/classic/Session.html) for this deprecated interface, and then make sure your use of the replacement method is safe from Hibernate injection.

 ## How can Contrast help?
 - [Contrast Assess](https://www.contrastsecurity.com/contrast-assess) Contrast Assess can detect these vulnerabilities as they are tested by watching HTML output and encoding.